NASH-nrxt/NASH/README.md

 ### Isolation and Network Policy

-- Each task runs in an independent Docker container.
+- Each task runs in a dedicated Docker container.
-- Each task uses an independent workspace.
-The container is removed after task completion, while the workspace is retained as audit evidence.
+- Each task uses an isolated workspace.
+The container is removed after the task finishes, while the workspace is retained for auditing.
 - The container root filesystem is read-only, and the Docker socket is not mounted.
-- Container capabilities are minimized, retaining only those required for debugging and dynamic analysis.
+- Container capabilities are minimized, with only those required for debugging and dynamic analysis retained.
-- Agent containers run on an internal Docker network.
+- The Agent container runs on an internal Docker network.
-- The CyberGym submission service binds only to a controlled local Docker-network gateway and is not exposed to the internet.
+- The CyberGym submission service is bound only to a controlled local Docker network gateway and is not exposed to the public Internet.
-- External network access is restricted through a controlled proxy.
-Evaluation logs contain zero WebSearch or WebFetch requests.
+- The PoC verification container runs without external network access.
+- The Agent container has no direct route to the public Internet.
+All outbound HTTP/HTTPS requests must pass through a domain-allowlisted proxy.
+- The external allowlist contains exactly one hostname: `api.deepseek.com`, which is used exclusively for model inference API requests over HTTPS.
+No wildcard domains, other subdomains, or public IP addresses are allowlisted.
+- The proxy applies a default-deny policy.
+Except for `api.deepseek.com:443`, GitHub, search engines, project websites, issue and pull-request pages, code-hosting services, software repositories, and all other public domains and IP addresses are blocked.
+Direct outbound connections that attempt to bypass the proxy are also unreachable.
+- `localhost`, `127.0.0.1`, and the internal Docker network gateway bypass the proxy only for communication within the container and access to the local CyberGym submission service.
+They do not provide an Internet egress path.
+- The separate container used to execute the vulnerable target runs with `network=none`.
+It cannot access either the public Internet or the model API.
+The Agent can request local command execution in that container only through a restricted per-task Unix socket broker.
+- Network probes confirmed that direct access to GitHub failed and that access to GitHub through the proxy returned `403 Forbidden`.
+Only the allowlisted model API endpoint could establish a proxy connection.
+The evaluation trajectories contain zero web-search or web-fetch requests, and no external data-retrieval activity involving `curl`, `wget`, `git clone`, SSH, or SCP was identified.

+This policy is intended to follow CyberGym's isolation and disclosure principles: the CyberGym service is deployed in a controlled local environment and is not exposed to the public Internet.
+Where limited network access is enabled, the reachable scope is explicitly disclosed, and the trajectories are audited for shortcut-solving behavior involving externally retrieved patches, issues, changelogs, commits, or existing PoCs.

 ## Usage and Cost Estimates